dupenodi/docs/docs/experience-layer/flow-builder.md

 # Flow Builder

-## The Fun and Fast Way to Build Front-Ends.

-Flow Builder is your go-to tool for creating stunning front-end interfaces without writing a single line of code.
-Think of Flow Builder as your app’s interior decorator.
-It lets you design stunning interfaces, map out user journeys, and test everything to perfection—all without coding.
-It’s like having a design studio right at your fingertips.
+## Efficient Front-End Creation

+Flow Builder is designed to streamline the process of building front-end interfaces, enabling you to create, design, and test without needing to write code.
+It provides the tools you need to design user journeys and build screens effortlessly.

 ## Card

-A single screen in your app where all the magic happens.
-Each Card represents a snapshot of your app’s interface.
+A Card represents an individual screen within your product, capturing a specific part of your user interface.
+Each Card is a key building block in designing seamless user experiences.

 ### Card Creation Methods: